beauty-wallet/beauty-wallet/PRIVACY.md

 Introduction
 ============

-	Cake Labs LLC ("Cake Labs", "Company", or "We") respect your privacy and are committed to protecting it through our compliance with this policy.
+	Tranoo.com ("Cake Labs", "Company", or "We") respect your privacy and are committed to protecting it through our compliance with this policy.

 	This policy describes the types of information we may collect from you or that you may provide when you use the App (our "App") and our practices for collecting, using, maintaining, protecting, and disclosing that information.